fnayR/odin-recipes/README.md

 # Recipes Website
-This is a simple recipes website made to showcase basic HTML
+This is a simple recipes website made to showcase basic HTML and CSS